opensafely-core/opencodelists/docs/creating-a-codelist-from-scratch.md

         blank.png

-You build your codelist by searching for terms, and then choosing which of the matching concepts should be included in the codelist.
+You build your codelist by searching for terms or codes, and then choosing which of the matching concepts should be included in the codelist.
+To search for a code, prefix it with "code:" in the search field.

         search.png